 Chelsey James didn’t know she could sing until her friends in college heard her singing along to the radio and knew she deserved to be listened to.
 “They decided that I needed to be heard and started driving me to karaoke bars all around town,” she tells us.
 Because of her promising vocal talent, she joined a cover band.
 “When I started performing live, I realized this is what I was meant to do and I never looked back since that very first show I did.”

 James is from southern Missouri just north of Branson.
 She grew up on a farm and still lives on a farm in her home state.
-Because she grew up in the country, and describes herself as “a country girl at heart,” James never pictured herself becoming a singer or being involved with the music industry.
+Because she grew up in the country and describes herself as “a country girl at heart,” James never pictured herself becoming a singer or being involved with the music industry.
 “I never knew I could actually sing well.
 I just thought everyone could sing on key,” she says.

 She grew up listening to country music on the radio; her parents played all of the ‘90s hits.
 James remembers loving Faith Hill, Reba McEntire, and Martina McBride.
 She was a young adolescent when Carrie Underwood competed in the fourth season of American Idol.
 “I was obsessed with her.
 I loved singing to her songs,” she exclaims.
 She’d find herself putting on Underwood’s CDs in the car and challenging herself to sing along and would try to hit new notes.
 “I was like training myself how to sing by listening to Carrie Underwood.
 I give her all the credit,” she says through a small laugh.
-When listening to James’ original music, it feels reminiscent of Underwood’s strong and powerful vocals that showcases the wide range they both possess.
+When listening to James’ original music, it feels reminiscent of Underwood’s strong and powerful vocals that showcase the wide range they both possess.

 The first time James ever went to Nashville was with her cover band while she was still honing in on her performance skills.
 In 2018, she started writing original music and experimenting on her own.
 She remembers questioning herself, wondering if she was meant to solely perform covers or if she had it in her to be her own artist.
 “I eventually decided hey, I think I know what I want to sound like,” she tells us.
 “I took pieces of covers that I liked singing and that got the best reaction, got inspiration from those and kind of morphed my own sound with the help of producers and co-writers.”